Lateral medullary syndrome: Epidemiology

-The lateral medullary syndrome is the most common form of posterior ischemic stroke syndrome.
+Lateral medullary syndrome is the most common form of posterior ischemic stroke syndrome.
 It is estimated that there are around 600,000 new cases of this syndrome in the United States alone.
 Those at the overall highest risk for lateral medullary syndrome are men at an average age of 55.06.
 Having a history of hypertension, diabetes and smoking all increase the risk of large artery atherosclerosis.
 Large artery atherosclerosis is thought to be the greatest risk factor for lateral medullary syndrome due to the deposits of cholesterol, fatty substances, cellular waste products, calcium and fibrin.
 Otherwise known as plaque build up in the arteries.

 History

 The earliest description of lateral medullary syndrome was first written by Gaspard Vieusseux at the Medical and Chirurgical Society of London describing the symptoms observed at the time.
 Adolf Wallenberg further reinforced these signs after completing his first case report in 1895.
 He was able to make an accurate localization of the lesion and soon after proved it following a postmortem examination.
 Wallenberg accomplished three more published articles about lateral medullary syndrome.